calebmsword/cpp-notes/value category.md

  - The move constructor or move assignment overload could be implemented in a faulty or nefarious way which does not perform the expected behavior.
  - The user could have an lvalue pointing to some object, cast it as an xvalue and move it to some other variable, and then access the original lvalue and manipulate the object that was moved from.
 Such a thing would be considered horrendous style but it is entirely possible.
 In this example the data referenced by the xvalue is not immediately trashed after use, and it is bad to use terminlogy which suggests the opposite.

-An xvalue refers to data that is flagged as movable.
+An xvalue is either 1) a latent object with identity or 2) a materialization of a prvalue.
 Not all xvalues are guaranteed to be temporary.
 We are better off defining things for what they actually are instead of how we expect them to be used.

 ### Value categories in ugly detail

 What follows is a precise categorization of all expressions told in a format extremely similar to cppreference's page about value categories.
 This is not meant to be read front-to-back; I would recommend using it as a reference.
-Please keep in mind that operator overloading can completely override anything describe here, in which case the implementation of the override (specifically its return value) will determine the value category of the overloaded operation.
+Please keep in mind that operator overloading can completely override anything describe here, in which case the implementation of the override (specifically its return value, see the discussion below on the value categories of function calls) will determine the value category of the overloaded operation.

 Common lvalues:
  - names of variables (or functions, templates, data members)